-Computer Programming in Global Eng
+Computer Programming in Global Engineering

-[Code] 35030 [Course Year] 1st year [Term] 2nd term [Class day & Period] [Location] [Credits] 2
+[Code] 35030 [Course Year] 1st year [Term] 2nd term [Class day & Period] Thursday • 5

-[Restriction] [Lecture Form(s)] Seminar [Language] English [Instructor] Tamrakar · Flores
+[Location] Kyoutsuu2,3goukandaiichiensyuushitsu [Credits] 2 [Restriction] [Lecture Form(s)] Seminar

+【Language】English 【Instructor】Flores · Tamrakar

-[Course Description] This course aims to introduce the basic IT tools needed in Global engineering fields, and to learn and practice a computer programming language.
+[Course Description] This course aims to introduce the basic IT tools needed in Global Engineering fields, and to learn and practice a computer programming language.
 This course will focus on a scientific language, Fortran90, that will be used to make calculations and programs.

-[Grading] This course will grade the student's ability to do programming using Fortran90, via small tests, reports and a final exam.
+【Grading】 This course will grade the student's ability to program using Fortran90 via weekly reports and a final exam.

-[Course Goals] To understand basic IT processing capabilities in Global engineering areas.
+[Course Goals] To understand basic IT processing capabilities in Global Engineering areas.
 To acquire basic logic and syntax Fortran90 programming knowledge.

-Theme Class number of times Description Use of computers in Global engineering, IT and future needs.
-Overview on Overview 1 using computer terminals and description of programming language (Fortran90 ) I/O parameters and 1 Main parts of a basic program: input, calculations, output, intrinsic functions, variables 1 etc. Data types and commanding statements are also described.
-Branches and Loops 2 Conditional branching to change the flow of a program and create repetition is Branches and Loops Ζ. explained.
+Theme Class number of times Description ' Use of computers in Global engineering, IT and future needs.
+Overview on Overview 1 using computer terminals and description of programming language (Fortran90 ).
+I/O parameters and 1 Main parts of a basic program: input, calculations, output, intrinsic functions, variables 1 etc. Data types and commands are also described.
+Duamahas and Laams 2 Conditional branching to change the flow of a program and create repetition is Branches and Loops 2 explained.
 The structure of a program is explained by using a flow chart.
-The array concept is explained for practical calculations, and its declaration Array 2 and operation methods (declaration, I/O, multiplication, referencing) are explained via a programming exercise.
-File I/O 2 The basics of reading and writing to disk files is presented.
-Methods and Δ formats will be explained via an example.
-Subroutines 2 Explanation of the use of subroutines and function subprograms to work with Subroutilles Δ large-scale programs.
-Applied Calculation Programming based on all previously explained examples of computational 5 geo-engineering.
-A report will be submitted after an algorithm and flowchart 5 are prepared dealing with all those topics (statistics, chart creation, random number generation, simulation, numerical methods, etc.)
+Exercise 1 Q&A practice of the topics studied so far.
+2 The array concept is explained for practical calculations, and its declaration Array and operation methods (declaration, I/O, multiplication, referencing) are explained via a programming exercise.
+Design I/O Company 2 The basics of reading and writing to disk files is presented.
+Methods and Basic I/O Concepts 2 formats will be explained via an example.
+Cylengo agains 2 Explanation of the use of subroutines and function subprograms to work in Subprograms 2 large-scale programs.
+Exercise 1 Q&A practice of the topics studied so far. tion 2 Programming based on all previously explained examples of computational Applied Calculation geo-engineering.
+A report will be submitted after an algorithm and flowchart are prepared dealing with all those topics (statistics, chart creation, random number generation, simulation, numerical methods, etc.) Evaluation 1 Evaluation of knowledge.

-【Textbook】None
+【Textbook】 Handouts will be provided.